hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/191_concentration.md

 some person, they always feel the breath and the movements in all the different parts of the body. ...

-Next comes Dhâranâ \[concentration\]. ...
+Next comes Dhāranā \[concentration\]. ...
 Dharana is holding the mind in certain spots.

 The Hindu boy or girl ... gets initiation.
 He gets from his Guru a word.